Vietnam to gain as EU-China investment pact stalls | DW | 09.07.2021

 Indeed, Vietnam saw GDP growth of 6.61% on the year in the second quarter of 2021, an indication that growth rates could return to pre-pandemic levels this year despite several coronavirus waves experienced in 2021.

-"Vietnam's success in signing various trade and investment treaties would provide a safe business climate for EU investors in Vietnam," said Anh.
+"Vietnam's success in signing various trade and investment treaties would provide a safe business climate for EU investors in Vietnam," Anh said.

 Not only did a free trade pact between the EU and Vietnam enter into force last year, but Hanoi has also been busy agreeing on a slew of trade deals, from its participation in the Pacific-rim Comprehensive and Progressive Agreement for Trans-Pacific Partnership to the Asia-wide Regional Comprehensive Economic Partnership.